 Accessible web design

-The FACS website has been developed to ensure content is available to the widest possible audience, including readers using assistive technology or accessibility features.
+The DCJ website has been developed to ensure content is available to the widest possible audience, including readers using assistive technology or accessibility features.

 We acknowledge the diversity of communication methods, available technologies, and current abilities of web users in our community.
 In addition to the Digital Service Standard our work is informed by the Web Content Accessibility Guidelines version 2.0 at AA level.